Exponential prime orbit theorems for Anosov subgroups: Introduction

 \section{Introduction}

+Prime orbit theorems have been studied for decades, perhaps since the work of Huber from 1961 (see \cite{Nau05} and references therein).
+Techniques to prove such theorems usually involve the spectral theory of Selberg or Ruelle zeta functions, spectral theory of transfer operators, or mixing of flows, to name a few.
+For instance, in Margulis's thesis from 1970 (see the translation \cite{Mar04}), he used mixing of the geodesic flow to prove the following prime geodesic theorem: on a Riemannian manifold $\mathcal{M}$ with negative sectional curvature, we have

+where $\mathcal{P}(T)$ is the set of all primitive oriented geodesics in $\mathcal{M}$ of length at most $T > 0$, and $\delta > 0$ is the topological entropy of the geodesic flow on $\T^1(\mathcal{M})$.
+In particular, the above theorem applies to $\mathcal{M} = \Gamma\backslash \mathbb{H}^n$ for cocompact lattices $\Gamma < \SO(n, 1)^\circ$.
+In this setting, the above theorem can be formulated independently of the geometry by recalling that oriented geodesics in $\mathcal{M}$ are in one-to-one correspondence with conjugacy classes of loxodromic elements in $\Gamma$.
+Remaining in the hyperbolic manifold setting, the state of the art is that using effective versions of the aforementioned dynamical techniques, we have a prime geodesic theorem for convex cocompact (or even geometrically finite) discrete subgroups $\Gamma < \SO(n, 1)^\circ$, with a power saving error term \cite{Nau05,Sto11,MMO14,LP23}.

-The main result of this paper is exponential mixing of translation flows associated to Anosov subgroups.
-Anosov subgroups, first introduced by Labourie \cite{Lab06} and later generalized by Guichard--Wienhard \cite{GW12}, includes many interesting geometric examples such as the images of Hitchin representations \cite{Lab06} into $\PSL_n(\R)$, strongly convex cocompact projective representations into $\PGL_n(\R)$ \cite{DGK17}, maximal representations into $\mathrm{PSp}_{2n}(\R)$ and $\mathrm{PO}(2,n)$ \cite{BIL05,BIW24}, and Barbot representations into $\PSL_n(\R)$ \cite{Bar10}.
-In recent times, there has been a lot of activity in understanding the dynamics related to Anosov subgroups (see for instance \cite{Sam15,BCLS15,LO20a,LO20b,ELO23,BLLO23,CS23,Sam24,KO24}, etc.).
-Mixing properties are of particular interest because existing techniques allow one to readily derive various counting and equidistribution results.
-What is more, \emph{exponential} mixing allows one to effectivize these results, i.e., obtain precise error terms.
+In the same vein, one of the motivations of this paper is to further develop the dynamical techniques and obtain a more general prime orbit theorem which simultaneously satisfies the following two features: \begin{itemize} \item the theorem applies to Anosov subgroups of higher rank semisimple real algebraic groups; \item the theorem provides a power saving error term. \end{itemize} In present-day literature, Anosov subgroups are thought of as the natural generalization of convex cocompact subgroups to higher rank.
+They were first introduced by Labourie \cite{Lab06} and later generalized by Guichard--Wienhard \cite{GW12}, and includes many interesting geometric examples such as Schottky subgroups, and the images of Hitchin representations \cite{Lab06} into $\PSL_n(\R)$, strongly convex cocompact projective representations into $\PGL_n(\R)$ \cite{DGK17}, maximal representations into $\mathrm{PSp}_{2n}(\R)$ and $\mathrm{PO}(n, 2)$ \cite{BIL05,BIW24}, and Barbot representations into $\PSL_n(\R)$ \cite{Bar10}.
+Recently, there has been a lot of activity in understanding the dynamics related to Anosov subgroups (see for instance \cite{Sam15,BCLS15,LO20a,LO20b,ELO23,BLLO23,CS23,Sam24,KO24}).